-- Summarize current water use and water conservation practices in the Subbasin. - List and describe water conservation practices that may be expanded or adopted in the Subbasin by different water users. - Identify technical assistance, funding opportunities, and other technical resources that are available for businesses and individuals seeking to implement water conservation practices.

-• Describe how water conservation will be measured and monitored, and how businesses and individuals can assist.
+- Summarize current water use and water conservation practices in the Subbasin. - List and describe water conservation practices that may be expanded or adopted in the Subbasin by different water users. - Identify technical assistance, funding opportunities, and other technical resources that are available for businesses and individuals seeking to implement water conservation practices. - Describe how water conservation will be measured and monitored, and how businesses and individuals can assist.

 The GSP specified Management Action #1: Water Conservation to encourage water users to continue to implement water conservation practices and provide flexibility as to how, and to some degree, when the conservation is achieved.
 The GSP section on the water conservation management action contains all the information required by 23 CCR 354.44, including the Measurable Objective expected to benefit from the management action, which is the sustainability indicator for depletions of interconnected surface water.
 The reduction in groundwater pumping necessary to reduce streamflow depletion to levels consistent with the sustainability goal is estimated to be a 10 percent reduction in pumping from the average annual historical (2005 to 2014) pumping in the Subbasin of about 15,000 acre-feet.
 A 10 percent reduction in Subbasin-wide pumping was incorporated in the GSP as an interim Measurable Objective (approved by the GSP Advisory Committee) for the sustainability indicator for depletions of interconnected surface water.
 The GSP indicates that "steps to achieve this objective would begin following NCGSA adoption of the GSP.
 Members of the GSPAC considered a pumping reduction to be feasible, and one means of achieving this objective is to expand water conservation efforts throughout the Subbasin."
 Although the reduction in pumping is a Subbasin-wide goal, it may also be achieved through site-specific, focused efforts, particularly those that reduce depletion of interconnected surface water.
 This may be accomplished by combining reductions in pumping with other demand management and/or supply augmentation approaches.
-On October 14, 2021, the GSP Advisory Committee (GSPAC) indicated its support for achieving a 10 percent reduction from average annual historical (2005-2014) pumping (LSCE, 2022).

 This Water Conservation (WC) Workplan outlines water conservation practices that could be implemented to reduce groundwater pumping and achieve sustainability.
 This WC Workplan is a companion document to the Napa County Water Groundwater Pumping Reduction Workplan: Napa Valley Subbasin (GPR Workplan).
 The GPR Workplan describes water conservation measures, costs, and potential Subbasin-wide benefits of each measure.
-In contrast to this Workplan, the GPR Workplan is developed as a technical analysis of water conservation practices and includes an implementation plan by the NCGSA for achieving the groundwater sustainability goaland a 10 percent reduction in groundwater pumping.
+In contrast to this Workplan, the GPR Workplan is developed as a technical analysis of water conservation practices and includes an implementation plan by the NCGSA for achieving the groundwater sustainability goal.
 This WC Workplan is related to the GPR Workplan but targeted to the water user that is interested in implementing water conservation practices.